-Croatian National system, as required by Decision 19/CMP.1, was established in 2007 on the basis of Air Protection Act and Regulation on the Greenhouse Gas Emissions Monitoring in the Republic of Croatia.
-In 2012 new Regulation on the Monitoring of Greenhouse Gas Emissions, Policies and Mitigation Measures in the Republic of Croatia was enacted with purpose to harmonize national system with requirements of EU mechanisms for monitoring and reporting greenhouse gas emissions stipulated by Decisions 280/2004/EC, 2005/166/EC, 406/2009/EC and draft of new MMR Regulation.
-This national regulation has been replaced by Regulation (EU) No 525/2013 of the european parliament and of the council of 21 May 2013 on a mechanism for monitoring and reporting greenhouse gas emissions and for reporting other information at national and Union level relevant to climate change and repealing Decision No 280/2004/EC.
+Croatian National system, as required by Decision 19/CMP.1, was established in 2007 on the basis of Climate change and Ozone Layer Protection Act (NN 129/2019) and Regulation on the Greenhouse Gas Emissions Monitoring in the Republic of Croatia.
+In 2012 new Regulation on the Monitoring of Greenhouse Gas Emissions, Policies and Mitigation Measures in the Republic of Croatia was enacted with the purpose to harmonize national system with requirements of EU mechanisms for monitoring and reporting greenhouse gas emissions stipulated by Decisions 280/2004/EC, 2005/166/EC, 406/2009/EC and draft of new MMR Regulation.
+This national regulation has been replaced by Regulation (EU) No 525/2013 of the European Parliament and of the council of 21 May 2013 on a mechanism for monitoring and reporting greenhouse gas emissions and for reporting other information at national and Union level relevant to climate change and repealing Decision No 280/2004/EC.
 According to the latest annual review report (ARR) Croatian National System continues to perform its general and specific functions.

-Inventory development process in general encompasses inventory planning, preparation and management and each of these components have to be periodically assessed and improved.
-Basis for planning of improvements to the inventory are: QA/QC plan, Improvements plan, recommendations identified by Committee for inter-sectorial coordination for national system and recommendations identified by the expert review teams in the course of inventory review process.
+Inventory development process, in general, encompasses inventory planning, preparation and management and each of these components have to be periodically assessed and improved.
+Basis for planning of improvements to the inventory are QA/QC plan, Improvements plan, recommendations identified by Committee for inter-sectoral coordination for national system and recommendations identified by the expert review teams in the course of the inventory review process.